Jbleezy/BO2-Reimagined/README.md

 * Health bar displayed on bottom left of screen
 * Current zone displayed on bottom left of screen

+## Settings
+* In-game menu no longer disabled instantly when the game ends

 ## Zombies
 * Health capped at 1 million
 * Removed walkers in high rounds